iobeam/iobeam-client-python/README.md

 ### Tracking Time-series Data

-For each time-series data point, create a `iobeam.DataPoint` object:
+For a more in-depth discussion about adding data, please see [our guide on adding data](docs/DataGuide.md).

+To track time-series data, you need to decide how to break down your data streams into "batches", a collection of data streams grouped together.
+You create a `iobeam.DataBatch` with a list of stream names that the batch contains.
+So if you're tracking just temperature in a batch:

+    batch = iobeam.DataBatch(["temperature"])

+Then for every data point, you'll want to add it to the batch:

+    now = ...  # e.g., now = int(time.time() * 1000) (import time first)
     t = getTemperature()
-    d = iobeam.DataPoint(t)
+    timestamp = iobeam.Timestamp(now)

-    # You can also pass a specific timestamp
-    now = ... # e.g., now = int(time.time() * 1000) (import time first)
-    d = iobeam.DataPoint(t, timestamp=now)

-(The value can be integral or real.
-If the timestamp provided is an integer, it is assumed to be milliseconds; for other units, see the following section.)

-Now, pick a name for your data series (e.g., "temperature"), and add the `iobeam.DataPoint` under that series:

-    iobeamClient.addDataPoint("temperature", d)
+    batch.add(timestamp, {"temperature": t})
+    iobeamClient.addDataBatch(batch)

+The value is passed in via a dictionary, keyed by which data stream it belongs to.
+Additionally, a timestamp is provided, see the following section for more information on creating timestamps.

-Note that the `iobeam.Iobeam` object can hold several series at once.
-For example, if you also had a `getHumidity()` function, you could add both data points to the same `iobeam.Iobeam`:
+Note that the `iobeam.DataBatch` object can hold several streams at once.
+For example, if you also had a `getHumidity()` function, you could track both in the same `DataBatch`:

+    batch = iobeam.DataBatch(["temperature", "humidity"])

     now = ... # current time
-    dt = iobeam.DataPoint(getTemperature(), timestamp=now)
-    dh = iobeam.DataPoint(getHumidity(), timestamp=now)

-    iobeamClient.addDataPoint("temperature", dt)
-    iobeamClient.addDataPoint("humidity", dh)
+    timestamp = iobeam.Timestamp(now)

+    temp = getTemperature()
+    humidity = getHumidity()
+    batch.add(timestamp, {"temperature": temp, "humidity": humidity})
+    iobeamClient.addDataBatch(batch)

+Not every `add()` call needs all streams to have a value; if a stream is omitted from the dictionary, it will be assumed to be `None`.

 ### Timestamps